BenJanecke/SpreadsheetGear.Fluent/README.md

 SpreadsheetGear.Fluent a fluent implementation of the IRange interface.

-This Goal of this project is to allow developers to do something like the following when generating a spreadsheet with SpreadsheetGear or anything that implements IRange as defined by SpreadsheetGear.
+This Goal of this project is to allow developers to use a terse easy to understand Api when generating a spreadsheet with SpreadsheetGear or anything that implements IRange as defined by SpreadsheetGear.

 Why?

 Because I want developers to be able to do the following

   	var ws = Factory.GetWorksheet();
 	int rowStart = 1;
 	int colStart = 1;
 	int rowEnd = 2;